College Theology SocietyServing Church and Academy Since 1954

 emma.kennedy@villanova.edu

-The Sexuality, Relationships, Marriage, and Family Life section invites papers, panel proposals, and as well as workshop proposals on topics related to vulnerability and flourishing.
+Our session invites papers, panel proposals, and workshop proposals that take up one or more of these key questions as they relate to the loci of family, marriage, relationships, and sexuality.
 Preference will be shown to proposals that explicitly engage the conference theme.

 Potential topics might include, but are certainly not limited to, the following: